Production Planning for Small Manufacturers

 - Costs related to machines or workers on the workstations

-That sounds great, but if we look at the amount of this information with a pinch of realism, it will be clear that making all needed calculations will take a huge amount of time and effort.
-The scheduling will take more time than simply doing it.
+That sounds great, but if we look at the sheer amount of this information with a pinch of realism, it will become clear that making all necessary calculations will take a huge amount of time and effort.
+The scheduling will take more time than simply performing it.

 The right tool